adam-jb/py_education/main.md

 constructor = special method that is called when an object is created.
 Its purpose is to initialize the object's state, which includes setting any initial values for the object's attributes (i.e., instance variables).

 Thread-safe = ability of a piece of code, data structure, or API to be used safely by multiple threads concurrently

+multiplexing = technique that allows multiple streams of data to be transmitted over a single communication channel or link.
+It is often used in networking and communication systems to efficiently utilize resources and maximize the amount of data that can be transmitted in a given time.

+memory-mapped files =

 ```